melontini/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 # Xiaomi/Redmi/POCO

+> 🧹 This page is missing a source for China Requirements.

 - Verdict: **⛔ Avoid!**

 While this (currently) only affects users in China, Xiaomi's new policy makes unlocking very annoying.